 Homemade pepper powder has so many uses in the kitchen, and even in the garden.
 Jalapeños make a tasty spice, and the powder can be used in any dish to add flavor and heat.

 Dehydrating is another great preservation method, easily lasting a year or longer when stored in an airtight container.
 You can use a dehydrator (ideally), but you can also use your oven, toaster oven, or even air dry the peppers.

 If you’re feeling adventurous, try making smoked jalapeño powder (chipotle powder).
 This smoky, earthy, robust flavored spice goes a long way.
-We use ours to flavor chili, soup, aioli spreads, and even on eggs.
+We use ours to flavor chili, taco seasoning, soup, aioli spreads, and even on eggs.

 5. Add them to pasta dishes